2000 YAMAHA YZ250 | COMPLETE TEST

 QUESTION 11: HOW DOES IT HANDLE?

-The MXA wrecking crews loves the YZ250 engine because it is an integrated design–each part of the powerband works in conjunction with the next.
+The MXA wrecking crew loves the YZ250 engine because it is an integrated design–each part of the powerband works in conjunction with the next.
 The same holds true for the chassis.
 There isn’t a single aspect of the YZ250 that is a standout, yet, the complete bike is a seamless blend that adds up to a terrific package.

 The handling is flawless.
 Not perfect, but not marred by any flaws.
 It’s a do-it-all chassis.